boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ]
 ```

-And send it to the web-service:
+And send it to the web-service: *(Note: if using the X2 RESTful API Tester you will need to enter *`application/json-patch+json`* into the 'Content Type' form field)*.

 ```shell
 $ curl -v -X PATCH -H "Content-Type: application/json-patch+json" --data-binary @patch-product.json http://localhost:3001/products/1